-To have a simplified and approximate expression of $\phi$ one can exploit the proportionality relation given by Eq.
+To have a simplified as well as approximate expression of $\phi$ one can exploit the proportionality relation given by Eq.
 (6) as well as approximate expression of $a$ in Eq.
 (12) and find that the $\phi$ is approximately proportional to $e^{H_{I}t}$.
-This is possible if in the Eq.
-(10) it is assumed $A=0$ and $B=\phi_{I}$ (where, $\phi_{I}$ is value of $\phi$ at the beginning of inflation phase) or vise-versa.
-In addition to that the following relation is to be satisfied.
+This is possible if in Eq.
+(10) it is assumed $A=0$ and $B=\phi_{I}$ (where $\phi_{I}$ is the value of $\phi$ at the beginning of inflation phase) or vise-versa.
+In addition to that the following relation is to be satisfied, i.e.

 This is an important relation showing that $m$ is neither imaginary nor zero because of the expression of $H_{I}$ being positive real quantity.
-Again, according to the Eq.
-(6) the $k$ is proportional to $m^{2}$, and therefore, the model proposed here is restricted only for the closed type of universe.
-It is also to be noted that the Eq.
-(6) shows a relatin between spacetime geometry and inflaton field, which readily solves the flatness problem and yields an approximate exponential expansion.
-The flatness condition $|\frac{V'(\phi)}{V(\phi)}|\ll \sqrt{16\pi G}$ \cite{Weinberg2} gives an estimate of $\phi$.
-Utilizing this flatness condition and also the condition given by the Eq.
+Again, according to Eq.~(6) the $k$ is proportional to $m^{2}$ and therefore the model proposed here is restricted only for the closed type of Universe.
+It is also to be noted that Eq.
+(6) shows a relation between the spacetime geometry and inflaton field, which readily solves the flatness problem and yields an approximate exponential expansion.
+The flatness condition $|\frac{V'(\phi)}{V(\phi)}|\ll \sqrt{16\pi G}$ ~\cite{Weinberg2} gives an estimate of $\phi$.
+Utilizing this flatness condition and also the condition given by Eq.
 (10) one can estimate

 where $m_{p}$ represents the Planck mass.